 The reduction of dimensional change and distortion is becoming increasingly vital, depending on the size of a component.
 Both Figures 14 and 15 display deformations from simulation of a gear by horizontal charging.

-Dimensional change means:
+Dimensional change means growth or shrinkage.
+Distortion means: